metaplex-foundation/docs/docs/create-candy/01-introduction.md

 v10.2.1
 ```

-The specific version numbers don't matter that much.
-Just make sure you're running something recent.
-The important thing is that these tools are installed and on your [system PATH](https://janelbrandon.medium.com/understanding-the-path-variable-6eae0936e976).
+The specific version numbers don't matter that much, but make sure you're running something recent.
+The more important thing is confirming these tools are installed and on your [system PATH](https://janelbrandon.medium.com/understanding-the-path-variable-6eae0936e976) correctly.

 ### The Candy Machine Command Line Tool